Clocking and controlling attosecond currents in a scanning tunnelling microscope

 In this work, we demonstrate robust attosecond directional control of ultrafast tunnelling currents in an STM junction.
 We employ two-colour pulses, a powerful alternative to CEP-stable pulses, and achieve ultrafast measurements without thermal artifacts.
 To this end, we superimpose an infrared laser pulse with its second harmonic in the same polarization plane and change their relative time delay.
-Two-colour pulses lead to field waveform with controlled symmetry breaking and enables sub-cycle control, as demonstrated in a wide range of attosecond phenomena~\cite{Schumacher1994,Dudovich2006,Vampa2015,Forster2016,Dienstbier2023}.
-Using the synthesized field waveform of the two-colour pulse, we are able to seamlessly switch between tip-to-sample tunnelling and vice versa.
-From an excellent agreement of experiment and theory we are able to identify the underlying physical mechanism as non-adiabatic tunnelling, with electron burst durations of $\sim$\,$860$\,as.
-Free of thermal artifacts, our microscope enables a lateral spatial resolution of 2\,nm despite operation under ambient conditions.
+Two-colour pulses lead to field waveforms with controlled symmetry breaking and enable\DEL{s} sub-cycle control, as demonstrated in a wide range of attosecond phenomena~\cite{Schumacher1994,Dudovich2006,Vampa2015a,Forster2016,Dienstbier2023}.
+Using the synthesized field waveform of the two-colour pulse, we are able to seamlessly switch between tip-to-sample tunnelling and vice versa, as shown unambiguously and directly by measurements with a temporarily frozen tip.
+From an excellent agreement of experiment and theory we are able to identify the underlying physical mechanism as non-adiabatic tunnelling, with theory-derived electron burst durations of $\sim$\,$860$\,as.
+Applying an artifact-free lock-in approach, our two-colour-driven microscope enables a lateral spatial resolution of 2\,nm despite operation under ambient conditions.